bkichler/samen2021Q4-eks-workshop/README.md

 An example is the "jenkinsworld" branch would be deployed to https://eksworkshop.com/jenkinsworld/

 note: shift-reload may be necessary in your browser to reflect the latest changes.

+#### Run in Docker
+A Dockerfile is available in the repo so you can build your own image and run it in Docker.
+Alternatively, you can also deploy to Kubernetes.
+YAML files for a basic deployment are available in ~/kubernetes for that purpose and can be adapted as needed.